bullmoose20/Quickstart/README.md

 ### Debugging & Changing Ports

-Users can choose to enable debugging mode which will add verbose logging to the console window.
+You can enable debug mode to add verbose logging to the console window.

 There are three ways to enable debugging: